kristianernst/kristianernst.github.io/_posts/2023-08-20-multivariate_calculus.markdown

 If the gradient is a vector that tells us the direction of the steepest ascent, and we want to know how much of this change is in the direction of a vector $$\boldsymbol{w}$$.

-Therefore, if we first compute the gradient of $f$, we can then se how much each vector component influence the function by minor changes.
+Therefore, if we first compute the gradient of $$f$$, we can then se how much each vector component influence the function by minor changes.

 $$
 \nabla_{\boldsymbol{w} }f(x,y)= w_1 \frac{\partial f}{\partial x} + w_2 \frac{\partial f}{\partial y} = \nabla f \cdot \boldsymbol{w}